Sustainable development goals

 This goal is about inclusive and sustainable economic growth.
 Banks play a key part here because of their intermediary role in the global economy.
 The goal involves increasing work opportunities, especially for young people, and protecting people’s labour rights, for example.

-In terms of sustainable economic growth, we have a hard stance against certain activities that we will never finance, like fur production and controversial arms industries.
+In terms of sustainable economic growth, we have a hard stance against certain activities that we don't finance - see our stance.
 Then there are clients and projects that we finance only after certain environmental and social standards are met.
 Read more about our environmental and social risk approach.
 We’re also guided in our business operations and engagements with clients, customers and suppliers by established norms and best practice standards such as the UN Guiding Principles on Business and Human Rights, the OECD Guidelines for Multinational Enterprises on Responsible Business Conduct, and the International Finance Corporation (IFC) Performance Standards, where applicable.
 Read more about our approach to human rights.

 Besides mitigating harm, we also seek ways to make positive contributions to SDG 8.
 We pursue sustainable innovation through technology and new business models.
-Our Responsible Finance portfolio contributes to our approach to climate action and financial health.
+We also aim to contribute to climate action and financial health.

 We believe financially healthy people contribute to a healthy economy and help drive social progress.
-We aim to make an impact on improving financial health in three ways: through financial inclusion; by helping people manage their everyday finances; and helping them plan for the future.
-We align our efforts in this regard with the United Nations and a group of other banks to help set the standard for financial health impact for our industry.
+We aim to make an impact on improving financial health behaviour by helping people manage their everyday finances and helping them plan for the future, while being an accessible bank for everyone.
+We align our efforts with the United Nations and a group of other banks to help set the standard for financial health impact for our industry.
 In December 2021 we became one of the founding signatories of the United Nations’ Principles for Responsible Banking’s Commitment to Financial Health and Inclusion.
 Read more about our approach to financial health.

 We also use our expertise to create a positive impact in our communities.
 Our community investment approach supports programmes that contribute to an inclusive economy, aiming to empower three million people to gain better access to the economy by 2025.